kennyklee/notes/js-notes.md

 array.join('-'); // old-1-2-3-4
 ```

-# JS: Helper functions
+## JS: Helper functions

 ### Open questions:
-* What is the difference between 'forEach' and 'map'?
+* What is the difference between `forEach` and `map`?
-    * forEach typically modifies existing array/object.
-Map creates a new one.
+    * `forEach` typically modifies existing array/object. `Map` and `filter` creates a new array/object and typically used for functional programming (pure functions that doesn't affect outer scope).
+    * Using `forEach` shows intention that you will be affecting outer scope.
-    * Map is typically used to pluck properties from existing arrays/objects.
+    * `Map` is typically used to pluck properties from existing arrays/objects.

 ### "forEach" function
 * Can replace the "for" loop.